 Jones would spend almost ten years here and freelance as an arranger, but he eventually started his own band with Mel Lewis in 1963.

 With his own band, Jones’ success as an arranger and composer continued to flourish, and he crafted time-tested favorites like“A Child is Born,” and“Big Dipper.“

 Born in 1922, Charles Mingus would not only go on to become one of the most influential jazz musicians of the twentieth century, but also a bandleader, composer, accomplished pianist, and virtuoso bass player.

-As a teenager, his wrote his first piece, “Half-Mast Inhibition,” but it wouldn’t hit the stage for another twenty years.
+As a teenager, he wrote his first piece,“Half-Mast Inhibition,” but it wouldn’t hit the stage for another twenty years.

 During his early career, Mingus worked with big names like Louis Armstrong, but during the 1950s, he began working with other influential composers and musicians like Miles Davis, Dizzy Gillespie, Charlie Parker, Art Tatum, Bud Powell, and even Duke Ellington.

-While his primary instrument was double bass, Mingus asserted himself as a leader of musicians – not only did he create his own publishing and recording company to protect his own music, but he also created the “Jazz Workshop,” which was designed to help new, young composers.
+While his primary instrument was the double bass, Mingus asserted himself as a leader of musicians – not only did he create his own publishing and recording company to protect his own music, but he also created the“Jazz Workshop,” which was designed to help new, young composers.